gkjohnson/urdf-loaders/javascript/README.md

 _required_

-The path representing the `package://` directory to loat `package://` relative files.
+The path representing the `package://` directory to load `package://` relative files.

 ##### urdfpath